kstigelman/filesystems/README.md

 The first 1 KB block is the super block, containing the free block list and inodes.
 Remaining 127 KB stores data.

-Executing
+Executing the command
-  runner.exe < input.txt
+  "runner.exe < input.txt"
-Will redirect the commands in input.txt to the program, and read/write the disk accordingly
+in a shell will redirect the commands in input.txt to the program, and read/write the disk accordingly